V0lantis/arthurvolant.com/content/posts/2021-06-18---my-first-contrib.md

 I must say, I have been very nicely surprised how the comments were nice and helpful.
 I have heard bad stories on toxic behaviors on other repositories and I was glad to read really nice feedbacks from the SciPy community.
 I never learnt as much as I did than during pull-requests reviews.

+This is my first blog post which is aimed to new open source contributors, who might be doubting their capabilities of contributing to open source projects.
+I encourage you to join the trend.
+It is great fun and a rewarding experience !